sapiderman/cv/index.md

 ### Digital Banking Solutions
 `2018 - present`
 __[Jenius, PT Bank BTPN](https://jenius.com)__, Jakarta
-* Works in the squad that develops and deploys e-wallet and payment features in a the Jenius banking application.
+* Works in the squad that develops and deploys e-wallet and payment features in the Jenius banking application.
 * Monitor service performance using new relic.
 * Deliver backend services using CI/CD with docker, openshift and jenkins.